How to Check Your Twitch

-Knowing how to access your chat logs may come in clutch throughout your streaming career—so here’s what you need to know.
+Knowing how to see your chat logs may come in clutch throughout your streaming career, and over the past few major Twitch updates they’ve made it even easier to do just that.

 There are a variety of reasons why you might want to check your chat logs, such as: